JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 After reading through this page, you will be able to use almost all aspects of `DynamicalBilliards` with minimal effort.

 !!! tip "Visualizations"
-    Visualizing the billiards, particles and their motion is one of the most important parts of the `DynamicalBilliards`.
-It is not discussed in this page however, but rather in the [Visualizing](/visualizing) page.
+    Visualizing the billiards, particles, and their motion is one of the most important parts of the `DynamicalBilliards`.
+It is not discussed in this page however, but rather in the [Visualizing & Animating](@ref) page.

----
 ## Billiard
 A [`Billiard`](@ref) is simply a collection of [`Obstacle`](@ref) subtypes.
 Particles are propagating inside a `Billiard`, bouncing from obstacle to obstacle while having constant velocity in-between.

-There is a [tutorial](/tutorials/billiard_table) on how to create your own billiard.
-In addition, there are many pre-defined billiards that can be found in the [Standard Billiards Library](#standard-billiards-library) section.
+There is a tutorial on how to create your own billiard.
+In addition, there are many pre-defined billiards that can be found in the [Standard Billiards Library](@ref) section.
 That is why knowing how to construct a [`Billiard`](@ref) is not important at this point.

 In this page we will be using the Bunimovich billiard as an example:
 ```@example 2